 I know this year’s holidays will be different than the holidays past.
-But we will find a way to make this as joyful as we can.
+But we will find a way to make this as joyful as possible.
 Thanksgiving symbolizes a time to be grateful for all the blessings in our lives.
-For me, having my daughters, my family, shelter, food, and relatively good health is plenty to be thankful for.
+Having my daughters, my family, shelter, food, and relatively good health is plenty to be thankful for.
 Like many families, we will reduce the number of guests so there will only be 8 of us instead of 28.
-The rest of the family that usually drive in for the weekend will all have small family gatherings as well.
+The rest of the family that usually drive in for the weekend will also have small family gatherings.
 We will schedule a family Zoom call and be thankful to be in the company of my healthy 89-year-old mom and 92-year-old aunt.

 I believe we all need to find some joy this holiday season.
 Here are some suggestions:

-- Decorate your home – For me, I love decorating for the holidays.
+- Decorate your home – I love decorating for the holidays.
 Every year, I try to add an additional item.
 One of my finds this year was a Blue Galileo Thermometer with Floating Balls.
-It fits into our color scheme but honestly, I had no idea it was a thermometer.
+It fits into our color scheme, but I had no idea it was a thermometer.
 Learn how to read a Galileo Thermometer.
-I also found these fun reversible woodblock signs which you can switch up for several holidays – Thanksgiving & Christmas, Thanksgiving & Hanukkah, Christmas & Valentine’s Day, and more.
+I also found these fun reversible woodblock signs, which you can switch up for several holidays – Thanksgiving & Christmas, Thanksgiving & Hanukkah, Christmas & Valentine’s Day, and more.

 - Plan a driving trip – Many more people I know are traveling to places they can get to by car.
-The most popular destinations are either beach or mountain – somewhere that is not overly crowded and where you can get outdoors while social distancing.
+The most popular destinations are beaches or mountains – somewhere not overly crowded and where you can get outdoors while social distancing.
 I recommend GetYourGuide to book some of the local activities.

 - Local events- We have several places nearby that are doing drive-through light shows.
-And there are some retailers that will still have Santa but he will be behind plexiglass and wearing a mask as will the elves.
+And some retailers will still have Santa, but he will be behind plexiglass and wearing a mask, as will the elves.
 If you are not at high risk, try to let young ones still partake in this tradition.
 Check your local city website, Eventbrite.

 - Cooking – Nothing says the holiday more than the scent of baked cookies or a holiday meal.
 Take a holiday virtual cooking class.
 I plan to sign up for the vegetarian cooking demonstration by Sur La Table.
 Make a Gingerbread House or holiday cookies.

-- Volunteer – If you are not at high risk, there are many local charities that could use a hand from packing food baskets to serving Thanksgiving Day meals to buying a holiday gift for a child – check your local charities to see which ones are in need.
+- Volunteer – If you are not at high risk, many local charities could use a hand, from packing food baskets to serving Thanksgiving Day meals to buying a holiday gift for a child – check your local charities to see which ones are in need.

-- Donate- If you are not a family that has been financially impacted this year, please consider donating to a charity that holds meaning to you.
+- Donate- If you are not a family that has been financially impacted this year, please consider donating to a charity that holds meaning.
 I have my favorites which you can read in this gift guide.

-- Pick-A- Word Project- Many years ago, I saw a feature on a company called My Intent which takes any word or phrase and hand stamps it on a bracelet.
+- Pick-A-Word Project- Many years ago, I saw a feature on a company called My Intent which takes any word or phrase and hand stamps it on a bracelet.
 The idea is that the word you pick will remind you of something that gives you strength or inspires you.
 I have been buying a bracelet for my girlfriends as my gift to them for the past five years.
 Their bracelets are great for any gender.
-If you are looking for something more feminine and trendy, you can also check out Little Words Project.
+If you want something more feminine and trendy, you can also check out Little Words Project.